 Essential Oils, Herbal Medicine, Gemstone & Dietary Therapies

-Proper diet and nutrition are the foundations of wellness.
+Diet and nutrition are the foundations of wellness.
 Dietary therapy in Chinese Medicine is customized to each individual and is crucial in the treatment of any chronic disorder.

 Essential Oils and Gemstones are potent forms of herbal medicine because they each resonate directly with the essence of the human body.
 ‘Essence’ in Chinese Medicine, also referred to as the ‘Jing’, corresponds to the body’s deepest energetic level.
 In scientific terms, Essence or Jing relates to the body’s genetic material and the DNA.